-The CLART® STIs B kit contains reagents enough for performing 16 or 48 clinical samples analysis.
+The CLART® STIs A kit contains reagents enough for performing 16 or 48 clinical samples analysis.
 The reagents included in the kit have been grouped into various packages, depending on the temperature at which they should be stored.
 When storage recommendations are observed, all reagents should remain stable until kit's expiration date.

-3.1.
-Extraction and purification reagents.
+3.1 Extraction and purification reagents.

-- Is delivered to users at 4°C or room temperature.
+- Extraction and Purification reagents are delivered to users at 4°C or room temperature.